kartik-v/yii2-dialog/README.md

 [![Monthly Downloads](https://poser.pugx.org/kartik-v/yii2-dialog/d/monthly)](https://packagist.org/packages/kartik-v/yii2-dialog)
 [![Daily Downloads](https://poser.pugx.org/kartik-v/yii2-dialog/d/daily)](https://packagist.org/packages/kartik-v/yii2-dialog)

 A widget component for Yii Framework 2.0 to easily configure and initialize popup notification dialog boxes.
 It provides a polyfill for the native javascript alert, confirm, and prompt dialog boxes.
-It includes inbuilt support for rendering rich dialog boxes via [bootstrap3-dialog](http://nakupanda.github.io/bootstrap3-dialog/) which makes using Bootstrap's modal more monkey-friendly.
+It includes inbuilt support for rendering rich dialog boxes via a customized plugin by Krajee based on and enhanced from [bootstrap3-dialog](http://nakupanda.github.io/bootstrap3-dialog/).
+This plugin makes using Bootstrap's modal more monkey-friendly.
+The Krajee enhancements also includes enhanced support for Bootstrap 5.x, 4.x and 3.x.
 The key features provided by the library are:

 - Control how you want to render JAVASCRIPT dialogs.
 Inbuilt quick support for following dialog types:
     - ALERT dialog